zowe/docs-site/docs/user-guide/mvd-uribroker.md

 ### Accessing static content

 Content under an application plug-in's `web` directory is static content accessible by a browser.
 This can be accessed through:

 `pluginResourceUri(pluginDefinition: ZLUX.Plugin, relativePath: string): string`

 Returns: A URI for getting static content.

-For more information about the `web` directory, see [zLUX application filesystem structure](topics/mvd-zluxappfilesystem.md).
+For more information about the `web` directory, see [zLUX application plug-in filesystem structure](mvd-zluxplugindefandstruct.md#zlux-application-plug-in-filesystem-structure).

 ### Accessing the application plug-in's root